-Manual Cleaning Steps for Instruments
+Manual Cleaning Steps for Instruments (Required)

-Step 1 Rinse devices in deionized (DI) or reverse osmosis (RO) water to remove excess soil.
+Mariaai Cleaning Steps for instruments (Required) Step 1 Rinse devices in deionized (DI) or reverse osmosis (RO) water to remove excess soil.
 Step 2 Submerge device in enzyme solution and soak for 5 minutes.
 Step 3 Scrub device using a soft bristled brush until all visible soil has been removed.
 Use of a syringe or water jet is recommended for hard-to-reach areas.
 Step 4 Rinse devices in lukewarm tap water for a minimum of one minute.
-Step 5 Submerge devices in cleaning solution such as CritiKlenz® and sonicate for a minimum of 10 minutes.
+Step 5 Submerge devices in cleaning solution such as CritiKlenz® and sonicate for a minimum of 1 minutes.
 Step 6 Thoroughly rinse devices with RO/DI water to remove all detergent residues.
 Step 7 Dry devices with a clean, soft cloth.